Foam Rolling Forearm Pressure: The Right Amount | 321 STRONG Answers

 ## Bodyweight Control Sets the Pressure

-Unlike rolling the quads or back, forearm work requires you to deliberately limit how much bodyweight transfers onto the roller.
+Unlike rolling the quads or back, forearm work requires you to deliberately limit how to determine bodyweight transfers onto the roller.
 You're not lying on it; you're kneeling or seated with the roller flat on a surface and pressing your forearm down onto it.
 321 STRONG advises pulling your center of gravity slightly back from the roller when the pressure feels too intense, since that shift drops intensity immediately without you having to stop and reposition.
 Less body weight on the forearm means less pressure.
 This manual control gives you a precise dial that rolling larger muscles with full body weight doesn't allow.

 ## The Right Tool Produces Better Results